grafana/loki/docs/clients/promtail/configuration.md

 * `labelkeep`: Match `regex` against all label names.
 Any label that does not match will be removed from the set of labels.

-Care must be taken with `labeldrop` and `labelkeep` to ensure that metrics are still uniquely labeled once the labels are removed.
+Care must be taken with `labeldrop` and `labelkeep` to ensure that logs are still uniquely labeled once the labels are removed.

 ### static_config